 Teach Life Lessons from the Biblical Big Picture

 Critical thinking skills are taught in very few public schools anymore.
 Some of the best resources for character education and critical thinking are found in literary fiction.
-The following questions, grouped by topic, are taken from the historical novel, Birthright, by C.A.
+The following questions, grouped by topic, are taken from the coming Birthright series by C.A.
 Davidson.

 - Biblical Worldview and Judeo-Christian Culture